Instructions for Authors

 9. Submission of manuscripts

-Manuscripts may be submitted to the web hard of the academy, the chief editor’s e-mail (email@example.com) or by mail (The Korean Academy of Oral & Maxillofacial Implantology, Room #507, F5, The Korea Science and Technology Center, 22, Teheran-ro 7-gil, Gangnam-gu, Seoul 135-080, Korea).
+Manuscripts may also be submitted to the web hard of the academy, or by mail (The Korean Academy of Oral & Maxillofacial Implantology, Room #507, F5, The Korea Science and Technology Center, 22, Teheran-ro 7-gil, Gangnam-gu, Seoul 06130, Korea).
+When submitting by mail, 4 printed copies of the paper shall be submitted and 3 copies of them shall not contain author related personal details.

 When submitting by mail, 4 printed copies of the paper shall be submitted and 3 copies of them shall not contain author related personal details.
 When submitting through the web hard, access to www.webhard.co.kr and load the paper into the ‘Contribution at any time’ folder in the folder named ‘The journal of The Korean Academy of Oral & Maxillofacial Implantology.’
 The file name shall be in the form of the name of the primary author-the name of the institute (e.g.; Ki-Tae Koo Seoul National University) .